Mollie Kathleen Gold Mine

 - Family, Indoors, Historic, Western Heritage

-Reservations are recommended for groups of 25 or more.
+Reservations are recommended for groups of 25 or more at the Mollie Kathleen Gold Mine.
 Discounts are only available with pre-payment.
+For group rates visit https://www.goldminetours.com/contact.html.

-Yes, the mine is as-real-as it gets.
+Yes, the mine is real.
 The Mollie Kathleen is documented by the National Geological Survey as a gold production mine.

 No, the mine is not claustrophobic.
 In order to mine underground, one must haul equipment in and gold out.
 Therefore, a hard rock mine is made to work in, not crawl through.